KHEngineering/RoboRio/faq/pdp.md

 Refer to the official documentation on the PDP []().

-If the PDP is connected to the RoboRio via CAN, you can use the RoboRio webpage to view the status of any PDP faults.
+If the PDP is connected to the roboRIO via CAN, you can use the roboRIO webpage to view the status of any PDP faults.

-1. Log in to the RoboRio webpage (see [RoboRio FAQ](/RoboRio/faq/roborio))
+1. Log in to the roboRIO webpage (see [roboRIO FAQ](/RoboRio/faq/roborio))
 2. Click on the CAN interface from the side menu
 3. Select the PDP to view more information on the hardware
 4. Use the Self-Test button to provide detailed information of all sensors on the PDP, including any faults